Candesartan Side Effects

 Applies to candesartan: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking candesartan:Rare
+You should check with your doctor immediately if any of these side effects occur when taking candesartan:Rare

 - Arm, back, or jaw pain